Nancy Benoit: Eastern Championship Wrestling / Extreme Championship Wrestling (1993–1996)

-Return to WCW (1996–1997)
+World Championship Wrestling (1996–1997)

-Nancy Sullivan (as "Woman") made her return to WCW on the January 22, 1996 episode of WCW Monday Nitro as one of many women who stood in the aisle and waved as Hulk Hogan and Randy Savage came to the ring.
+Sullivan (as "Woman") made her return to WCW on the January 22, 1996 episode of WCW Monday Nitro as one of many women who stood in the aisle and waved as Hulk Hogan and Randy Savage came to the ring.
 On the February 5 episode of Nitro she turned on Savage during his match with Chris Benoit and rejoined Flair, Arn Anderson, Brian Pillman, and Benoit in the then-current incarnation of the Four Horsemen.
 Miss Elizabeth also managed the stable.

 In 1996, Pillman had left the Horsemen, but they added Steve McMichael and his wife Debra in June, which didn't sit well with Woman.
 In her next angle, the two bickered, not getting along in general.
 The Four Horsemen were often given interview time on Nitro and when it came time for Debra to speak on the mic, she'd often go into a soliloquy regarding Woman's looks and fashion sense – usually when the two weren't within the vicinity of each other.
 Despite the heavy tension, the two managers never had a physical altercation.

 Concurrently, she started an on-screen relationship with Benoit, who at the time was involved in a feud with her real-life husband, Kevin Sullivan.
 On December 7, on WCW Saturday Night, during a post-match interview with Sullivan, a home movie of the couple canoodling in a kitchen was played in front of him.
 Woman taunted Sullivan by saying, "You can't find me" and "I'm my own woman," while Benoit added: "You consider yourself the master of human chess.
 Well, my bishop just took your queen".
 After the video, Sullivan appeared speechless, and his manager Jimmy Hart led him off stage.
-The feud between Benoit and Sullivan saw Woman clashing with Sullivan's then-valet Jacquelyn at ringside.
+The feud between Benoit and Sullivan saw Woman clashing with Sullivan's then-valet, Jacquelyn, at ringside.
 In one match, the two ladies were strapped together, took shots at each other, and used the strap connecting them as a weapon against the men.

-Eventually, the on-screen relationship developed into a real-life affair off-screen.
+Eventually, the on-screen relationship between Benoit and Woman developed into a real-life affair off-screen.
 Because of this, it is often joked that Kevin Sullivan "booked his own divorce".
 The two divorced in 1997.
 Sullivan lost a retirement match to Benoit; his intent had been to retire from in-ring action and focus on booking.
 Woman's final WCW appearance (and professional wrestling appearance as Woman) took place on May 26, 1997, on Monday Nitro as she accompanied Benoit to the ring for a confrontation with Jimmy Hart regarding the whereabouts of Sullivan, who wasn't in the arena.
 On the following week's show, Benoit came alone to ringside without her by his side.
 After managing him for a little over half a year, no reason was given for Woman's sudden disappearance, and she was never mentioned on WCW programming again.